-Notes to the Annual Consolidated Financial Statements For the Year ended September 30, 2021 (Expressed in Canadian Dollars)
+Notes to the Annual Consolidated Financial Statements For the Year ended September 30, 2022 (Expressed in Canadian Dollars)

-d) Going Concern of Operations
+d) Going Concern

-These consolidated financial statements have been prepared assuming the Company will continue on a going concern basis.
-As at September 30, 2021, the Company had not yet achieved profitable operations, has an accumulated deficit of \$90,432,344 and expects to incur further losses in the development of its business.
-These conditions indicate the existence of material uncertainty which casts significant doubt about the Company's ability to continue as a going concern.
+These consolidated financial statements have been prepared assuming the Company will continue on a going concern basis, which generally envisions the realization of assets and meeting of liabilities for the foreseeable future.
+As at September 30, 2022, the Company had not yet achieved profitable operations, has an accumulated deficit of \$92,726,460 and expects to incur further losses in the development of its business.
 The continuing operations of the Company are dependent upon economic and market factors which involve uncertainties including the Company's ability to raise adequate equity financing for continuing operations.
 Realization values may be substantially different from carrying values as shown and accordingly these consolidated financial statements do not give effect to adjustments, if any, which would be necessary should the Company be unable to continue as a going concern.
+These conditions indicate the existence of material uncertainty which casts significant doubt about the Company's ability to continue as a going concern.
 If the going concern assumption was not used then the adjustments required to report the Company's assets and liabilities on a liquidation basis would be material to these consolidated financial statements.